gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

 docker exec -ti minio-mc mc cp minio-1/flight-bucket/raw/airports/airports.csv minio-1/flight-bucket/backup/airports/airports.csv
 ```

+> **What you should see:** A confirmation that `airports.csv` was copied to the `backup/airports/` path within the same bucket.

+> **What just happened?** The copy happens server-side inside MinIO — no data is transferred to your machine and back.
+This is equivalent to S3's server-side copy operation.

 To copy a whole prefix to another bucket:

 ```bash
 docker exec -ti minio-mc mc cp --recursive minio-1/flight-bucket/raw/ minio-1/flight-bucket/backup/
 ```

+> **What you should see:** A confirmation line for each object copied, mirroring the full `raw/` hierarchy under `backup/`.

 To move (copy then delete the source), use `mc mv`:

 ```bash
 docker exec -ti minio-mc mc mv minio-1/flight-bucket/raw/airports/airports.csv minio-1/flight-bucket/archive/airports/airports.csv
 ```

+> **What you should see:** A confirmation that the object was moved to `archive/airports/airports.csv`.

+> **What just happened?** `mc mv` is a shorthand for `mc cp` followed by `mc rm` on the source — there is no native move/rename operation in S3-compatible object stores.

 ## Deleting objects and buckets